How Zippy from Rainbow can help with your Sales Conversations

 So what do you need to do…?
 Follow 3 simple steps!

 That’s easy.
 Say what you need to say as clearly and succinctly as possible.
 Then stop.
 Think of Zippy and mentally “zip up”.
 Long enough for your client to process.
-You see, it’s easy:
+It’s actually easy:

 Sometimes just a pause of a few seconds is enough to allow your point to sink in – and then you can continue talking.